 The rows of seats have been spaced out further, and a distance of two metres will be maintained between members of different households.
 You will be instructed where to sit by the Churchwardens, filling up from the front of the church

 Instead of a printed order of service, the text of the service will be displayed on the projector screen.

-There will be no congregational singing, but there may be a small choir who will sing one or two hymns.
+There will be no congregational singing, but there may be a small choir or a soloist who will sing one or two hymns.

 Children will remain with their parents throughout the service.

 If there is Holy Communion, you will remain in your seat, rather than moving forward to the communion rails.

 To limit the amount of movement within the church, there will be no FWO collection during the service.
 Any FWO envelopes or loose money should be deposited before or after the service in the marked box at the back of the church.

 Except in the case of serious emergencies, the toilets will be unavailable as otherwise they would need to be cleaned thoroughly between each person using them.